Archives

 Port of Rotterdam throughput volume falls

 The coronavirus pandemic led to highly exceptional conditions in the first quarter of 2020, with severe worldwide disruption of production processes and logistical chains.
 Closed factories, stricter border controls and restrictions on personal freedom of movement have disrupted society around the globe.
-This unprecedented situation and the consequences are affecting international trade hubs such as the port of Rotterdam.
-Throughput in the first quarter was 112.4 million tonnes, 9.3% down ... [+]
+This unprecedented situation ... [+]

 JAXPORT deferring foreign trade zone application fee for 90 days